 Some ESP32 development boards include both a RST (Reset) button and a BOOT button to manually put the device into programming mode.
 However, the ESP32-C3, such as the one on the CodeCell module, can automatically enter boot mode through the serial interface when using the Arduino IDE.
 This means the CodeCell doesn't need dedicated RST or BOOT buttons, which allowed us to make it as small as it is.

 In the rare case that your CodeCell freezes or encounters an exception (causing it to continuously reset), you can manually force it into boot mode to reflash the firmware.
-To do this, simply connect a wire between the SCL pin and the GND pin.
-After that, unplug the USB or disconnect the battery, then reconnect it.
-This will reset the device and allow it to enter boot mode, enabling you to reprogram your CodeCell.
+To do this, simply follow these steps:

 To make programming even easier, the CodeCell library provides a wide array of functions for initializing, reading, and managing sensors and power.
 In this section we're going to explain everything you need to know about setup up your device and it's library.